Back to search results

 2022: Researchers at Washington State University determine that AEBSF produces reliable degradation of semenogelin, leading to hyperviscous semen and substantially decreased sperm motility.
 Development of this concept transferred with its lead researcher to the University of Missouri-Columbia in 2023.

-As of 2025, the University of Missouri continues to refine their lead KLK3 inhibitor, evaluate its safety and toxicity in animals, and prepare for integration of their lead compound into a delivery system.
+As of 2025, the University of Missouri continues to refine their prototype compound, evaluate its safety and toxicity in animals, and prepare for integration of CDD-3290 into a delivery system.

 Publications